Jason-S-Wu/JupiterEd-AutoLogin/README.md

 # Required Prerequisites
 ```
 Chrome 83
-Windows (Can work on MacOS or Linux if modified)
+Windows (can work on MacOS or Linux if modified)
 ```

 # Download